 Stockton schoolboy Leslie Harris was 10 years old on January 5, 1922, when he went aboard the four-masted schooner Helen B Sterling, along with his mother Edith and his father George – the captain of the ship.
 The first mate, whose surname was also Harris and who may have been a relative, also had his wife aboard.
 The ship was carrying coal from Newcastle, NSW, to the Society Islands (part of French Polynesia) and San Francisco in the USA.

 Aside from the members of the Harris family there were 15 crew members aboard.
 The schooner was owned by American ship-owner Edward Robert Sterling, whose Sterling Line of sailing vessels carried timber from the United States to Australia and New Zealand.
-The Sterling Line was initially successful, but suffered a string of misfortunes which led to their ruin.
+The Sterling Line was initially successful, but suffered a string of misfortunes which led to its ruin.
 The first disaster began to unfold when the Helen B Sterling left Newcastle with young Leslie aboard.

 The schooner was destined to be lost, and it was by the most extreme good luck that the crew and the Harris family were rescued at sea by the Royal Australian Navy’s HMAS Melbourne.
 Apparently the schooner and its cargo were uninsured, so its loss was a heavy financial blow to its owner.